thankyou, ok is just all kinds of awesome.

 soetsu yanagi (the unknown craftsman author/focus

-mingei movement founder)
+and japanese mingei movement founder)

 is VERY explicit in his admiration of korean folkcraft pottery.